DHolistic/FDUniverse/KILNUniverse/FIRST_VOID_CHAPTER_01_DRAFT.md

 The morning light caught the quarry pools in ways that defied simple optics.
 Each spring reflected not just sky, but potential—glimpses of the clay folk who might emerge from those blessed waters, carrying within their very substance the compressed experience of geological ages.
 Some pools showed quick flashes of deep brown figures with crystalline inclusions that sparkled like embedded stars.
 Others revealed clay beings shot through with silver veins, their forms shifting between liquid and solid with the rhythm of tidal breathing.

-Pre-Audemar felt their readiness like a gardener sensing seeds about to sprout.
+Sahaja felt their readiness like a gardener sensing seeds about to sprout.
 Soon, consciousness would call to consciousness, and new beings would rise from the springs to join the dance of existence.
 The thought brought him that particular joy that exists before joy has been named, before it needs to be distinguished from sorrow.

 To the south, the Estuary sang its eternal song of integration.
 Here, different water sources converged in complex harmony—mountain streams carrying the tears of peaks, underground rivers bringing the deep secrets of earth's heart, ocean currents flowing backward with salt-wisdom gathered from distant shores.
 The clay formed in these mixing waters held the gift of bringing different things together without losing their individual natures.

-Pre-Audemar could sense the estuary consciousness stirring, ready to birth beings who would naturally bridge differences, who would find harmony where others saw only contrast.
+Sahaja could sense the estuary consciousness stirring, ready to birth beings who would naturally bridge differences, who would find harmony where others saw only contrast.
 Their clay would be ever-shifting, responding to need, adapting without losing core identity. *Yes*, he felt without forming the word. *Yes, this too is good.*

 The eastern mountains wept with a different kind of wisdom.
 Here, consciousness had learned to process pain, to transform sorrow into strength, to hold space for the full spectrum of feeling without being overwhelmed by any single emotion.
 The clay formed from these sacred tears carried an empathic resonance that could heal trauma simply by witnessing it with complete acceptance.